 Ask your photographer if they are vaccinated.
 It’s a good idea to be wary of your babies exposure to other people, especially in the first few weeks.
 This ensures the health of your baby is not put at risk.
 Further information on whooping cough can be found on the Department of Health website here.

 Any photographer who works with newborn babies should have business and liability insurance.
 These items mean that you are dealing with a professional.
 A professional photographer should also provide a contract agreement for you to sign that outlines all of the key terms and conditions for the session.
 You should feel comfortable handing your precious baby over to your photographer and trust that they have done everything possible to protect your child.

 8. Do you have an assistant or will there be other people with you at the session?
-Sometimes photographers will have an assistant who helps them during the session, and other times they will rely on a parent to help them with more difficult poses.
+Sometimes photographers will have an assistant who helps them during the session, and other times they may rely on a parent to help.
 It’s always good to know if there will be additional people handling your baby or others watching at the session.

 9. Are parents and siblings included in the newborn session?

 Some photographers specialise in newborns only and do not include parents and siblings in the session.
 Other photographers may charge extra for each additional person.
 It’s always a good idea to clarify with your newborn photographer who will be photographed during the session.

 Meet Jess, a passionate newborn photographer based in country Victoria, Australia.
 Having experienced the challenges of learning photography while caring for a newborn herself, Jess empathizes with overwhelmed parents.

 Driven by a desire to help, Jess now offers offers online training programs for parents and photographers alike.
 Learn quick and easy techniques to capture stunning photos of settled and sleepy newborns effortlessly.